Kevoulee/landscape/PITCHME.md

 # HelloSugoi

 * Their protocol can be leveraged by existing event ticketing platforms, event organisers, promoters, and artists to provide greater transparency’s scrutiny, and efficiency in the event life-cycle
-* They have began selling tickets to the State of Digital Money on the Ethereum Blockchain- Sold first ticket in Q2 2017
+* They have began selling tickets to the State of Digital Money on the Ethereum Blockchain- Sold first ticket in Q2 2017 (Crypto COnference)

 +++